DMatheja/Growbox/README.md

 The only problem is that the screen doesn't draw it perfectly and every 5 sec there is a short flicker, but it is totally usable.

+IMPORTANT NOTES:
+You must use my edited tft_eSPI library, because there are some changes needed for it to work properly with ESP32 The other libraries you can download somewhere else, I just included them for simplicity, or if they break in the future.